rohitgr7/triton_inference_cc/README.md

 ### Notes:

-1. The current base image in dockerfile has all the backends, even including tensorflow which is not required.
+1. The current base image in dockerfile has all the backends, which may not be required.
 Consider [customizing it](https://github.com/triton-inference-server/server/blob/main/docs/customization_guide/build.md#building-with-docker).
 More info [here](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver).

 1. The ports are for: